 Most makeup wipes exacerbate skin dryness and can be abrasive on the skin, too.
 But micellar water, which is what these Garnier towelettes use, is cleansing and hydrating without the use of any alcohol or harsh ingredients.

-These Garnier towelettes have 25 in a pack so a flight attendant can get extended self care out of this gift.
+These Garnier towelettes have 25 in a pack, so flight attendants can get extended self-care out of this gift.

 Lonely Planet: Where to Go When

 Lonely Planet is one of the most famous travel guide brands, making any of their books a trusted go-to gift for travel enthusiasts.

 If you know your flight attendant friend is excited about heading to a certain city or country, you can opt for a specified location guide.